vtejapy/linux-notes/content/basic_security.md

 ```

 ### Public/Private Keys for Authentication
+Public Key Encryption let clients and server to trust each other without exchanging any key.
+A private key is installed on the server and a public key is shared between clients.
+The private key has to be kept secured, the public key can be freely distributed among clients.
+And the two keys are mathematically keyed to one another.
+The public key has to be authorized to the server, so any client would be connect, has to have the authorized public key.

-Using encrypted keys for authentication offers two main benefits.
+Using encrypted keys for authentication offers other two main benefits.
 Firstly, it is convenient as you no longer need to enter a password if you use public/private keys.
 Secondly, once public/private key pair authentication has been set up on the server, you can disable password authentication completely meaning that without an authorized key you can't gain access.

 Create a private key for client and a public key for server to do it
 ```